Skip to main menu Skip to content Skip to footer

 Learning Disorder:

 When a child acts out repeatedly in school, it’s possible that the behavior stems from an undiagnosed learning disorder.
-Say he has extreme difficulty mastering math skills, and laboring unsuccessfully over a set of problems makes him very frustrated and irritable.
-Or he knows next period is math class.
+Say they have extreme difficulty mastering math skills, and laboring unsuccessfully over a set of problems makes them very frustrated and irritable.
+Or they know next period is math class.

-“Kids with learning problems can be masters at being deceptive—they don’t want to expose their vulnerability.
+“Kids with learning problems can be masters at being deceptive — they don’t want to expose their vulnerability.
 They want to distract you from recognizing their struggle,” explains Dr. Rappaport.
-“If a child has problems with writing or math or reading, rather than ask for help or admit that he’s stuck, he may rip up an assignment, or start something with another child to create a diversion.”
+“If a child has problems with writing or math or reading, rather than ask for help or admit that they’re stuck, they may rip up an assignment, or start something with another child to create a diversion.”